 Members: Barbara Casati, Thomas Haiden, Greg Smith, Helge Goessling, Stella Melo, Eugene Petrescu

 In Autum 2016 the Polar Prediction Project (PPP) Steering Group (SG) has formed several task teams in order to prioritize and coordinate operational and research activities for the forthcoming Year of Polar Prediction (YOPP).
 The YOPP verification task team has been set up in order to help outlining a YOPP verification strategy and develop/support a YOPP verification effort.
-The YOPP verification task team has therefore primarily an advisory role, however - through this web site - we hope to provide also a platform for exchange, in order to connect YOPP ongoing verification activities (to ensure harmonization and avoid duplication).
+The YOPP verification task team has therefore primarily an advisory role, however - through this website - we hope to provide also a platform for exchange, in order to connect YOPP ongoing verification activities (to ensure harmonization and avoid duplication).

 The key deliverable of the YOPP verification task team is to outline a YOPP verification plan.
-The design of a verification strategy depends on the purpose of the verification: the YOPP verification task team focuses on verification for modelers and for the general users.
+The design of a verification strategy depends on the purpose of the verification: the YOPP verification task team focuses on verification for modellers and for the general users.
 The main goal is to demonstrate the advancements associated with the YOPP modelling and observation efforts.
 Some of the expected outcomes are: i) quantifying the accuracy of current numerical models in polar regions; ii) demonstrate the added value of enhanced observations in data assimilation, numerical prediction, and verification practices; iii) assess the impact of coupling (ocean-land-atmosphere and sea-ice) in dynamical models on environmental prediction; iv) identify systematic errors in numerical models and physical processes which need improvements in their representation, and v) quantify the impacts of the improved polar prediction on the accuracy of mid-latitude weather (and climate) prediction.
-User-oriented verification, which needs to be tailored to the very specific end-user parameters and needs, is tackled as a joint topic with the YOPP SERA group.
+User-oriented verification, which needs to be tailored to the very specific end-user parameters and needs, is tackled as a joint topic with the

 Operations and Research